 St. Louis Association of Community Organizations

-SLACO provides a perfect convener for this unique set of events due to its direct access to its 28 member neighborhood associations.
+SLACO provides a perfect convener for this unique set of events due to its direct access to its 36 member neighborhood associations.
 SLACO specializes in providing venues for neighborhoods to learn from and network with each other to create a desirable urban environment.
 Our mission is to improve the quality of life for residents and stakeholders of neighborhoods in the St. Louis region through community-based initiatives, citizen empowerment, and neighborhood organizing.
-Our member neighborhoods represent 33% of the City’s population.
+Our member neighborhoods represent 33 percent of the city’s population.

 To become involved in this project, please call the SLACO office at 314-361-9406, or contact Kevin McKinney at firstname.lastname@example.org.

-SLACO would like to thank our team that worked on this concept during summer, 2015: Stephanie French, Quinn Kazanecki, and Amy LaChapell.
+SLACO would like to thank the following sponsors: the St. Louis Community Development Administration, the St. Louis Civil Rights Enforcement Agency, Commerce Bank, Enterprise Bank and Trust and IFF.
+SLACO would also like to thank our team that worked on this concept during the summer of 2015: Stephanie French, Quinn Kazanecki and Amy LaChapell.

 This program is financed in part through an allocation of Community Development Block Grant funds from the Department of Housing and Urban Development (HUD) and the City of St. Louis Community Development Administration.